fatcatdog/springBlog/README.md

 -Create a database in your SQL system (mysql or oracle scripts are in folders in the repo.
 You will have to choose to uncomment out the mysql dependency if you want to run it with mysql)

 -Run each script in the appropriate sql scripts folder (mysql or oracle).
-First auth scripts, then blog script, then comment, upvotes, wordinblogs scripts.
+First auth scripts, then blog script, then comment, then upvotes, then wordinblogs scripts.

 -Go to blog folder and import it into preferred Java IDE